 For some dogs, the urge to escape is a challenge!
 There are breeds who are serious Houdinis – no matter how happy they are at home – and tunnelling under a fence is often easier than working out how to get over it!

-Check your fencing regularly – and if you do leave your dog outside on their own at any time, make sure your fence is buried down into the ground.
-If your pet still continues to try to dig under the fence, you can try half-burying rocks along the edge of the fence.
+Check your fencing regularly – and if you do leave your dog outside on their own at any time, make sure your fence is buried well down into the ground.
+If your dog still continues to try to dig under the fence, you can try half-burying rocks along the edge of the fence.
 Better still, however, go with your dog when they have ‘garden time’, keep them engaged and focused on you, and give them lots of games and outlets for natural behaviour.
 A dedicated tunneller will nearly always, eventually, find their way out!

 If your dog loves digging, and this is part of their natural behaviour, it is unfair of you to ‘stop them from digging’.
 Instead, put the behaviour under your control in an appropriate place – and give them plenty of other enriching activities so that digging is less appealing than having fun with you.